horizon-research/hvs_vr_encoding/host/projection/Readme.md

 ## equirect_to_pespective.py Examples
 ### How to run example usecase (perspective cube and 1080x960 projection with fps measurement)
-For CPU vrsion (about 6 fps on EPYC-7C13), run:
+For CPU vrsion (about 6 fps on EPYC-Zen3 CPU), run:
 ```bash
 python3 equirect_to_pespective_cpu.py
 ```